DanielZamb/crud-for-sheets/README.md

 }
 ```

-## Important Caveat for the following Section
+## Important Caveats for the following Section

+### 1. Serialization when calling the backend
 AppScript has a bit of a problem with serialization, and as this library attempts (poorly) to manage all the fields with js primitives, when you try to retrieve something from the backend, say a Date, it will not pass anything.

 #### Example